User name:

 Just a quick pint, then I'm off left this review about The Jamaica Wine House

 Hidden away in a side alley, this historic tavern is located on the site of the oldest coffee house in London.
 There is plenty of interest in the various wood-panelled seating and standing areas around the bar.
-Very busy during the post-work rush, with most customers standing outside unless it is raining.
-About a dozen handpumps can be found in three banks along the counter, usually with a good range of regular and seasonal Shepherd Neame beers available.
-My last visit in 2014 was a disappointment as I only found two cask ales on the various handpumps on the three-part counter, but this time Master Brew, Whitstable Bay Pale, Spitfire and Bishops Finger were available so tat's an improvement and rating adjusted accordingly.
+Always very busy during the post-work rush, with most customers standing outside unless it is raining.
+About a dozen handpumps can be found in three banks along different parts of the counter, usually with a good range of regular and seasonal Shepherd Neame beers available.
+Master Brew, Whitstable Bay Pale, Spitfire, Late Red, Bishops Finger and the seasonal Christmas Ale (£6.60) available on my latest visit (which was the best selection I've seen here for a while).

 Please Note: This review is over a year old.